.

 • Jarico: There are showers, toilets and hot water available.

-• La Sabina: There are showers and toilets available, but no hot water.
+• La Sabina: Showers and toilets are available, but no hot water.

 Both locations have one shared bathroom per shared room.